LoopKit/looptips/docs/data/tidepool.md

 * **Tidepool Mobile** (app on your phone) - *Tidepool* Mobile is available for both Android and iOS/iPhone users. *Tidepool* Mobile is a companion app to *Tidepool* that lets you add notes about meals, exercise, or anything else.
 See your CGM, pump, and meter data alongside any notes you add.
 Track your favorite meals and your regular exercise, and learn from what happens.

-!!! info " "
+!!! abstract " "

-    In summary, the Uploader is for uploading the numeric data from your various diabetes devices and the Mobile app is for adding the contextual information and notes-on-the-go to make your numeric data more useful.
+    In summary, the **Uploader** is for uploading the numeric data from your various diabetes devices and the **Mobile app** is for adding the contextual information and notes-on-the-go to make your numeric data more useful.

 ### Does Tidepool Uploader work for Loop users?
 There has been a lack of ability to get Loop data into *Tidepool* using the *Tidepool* Uploader.
 The only Loop-compatible pumps supported in *Tidepool* Uploader are the x23/x54 pumps, so users of the x15 and x22 pumps cannot upload their pump data.
 Furthermore, the Medtronic pump still suffers from the lack of internal storage sufficient to store more than 3-7 days worth of Looping data.